-Health insurance plans sold on public exchanges—such as bronze-level plans—typically only cover basic medical care.
-But if you choose a higher tier plan—like silver, gold, or platinum—you can receive greater coverage and access to more medical services.
+Some health insurance policies sold on public exchanges—such as bronze or silver plans—typically only cover basic medical care.
+But if you choose a higher tier plan—like gold or platinum plans—you can receive greater coverage and access to more medical services.

 Additionally, specific plan services can vary based on your state’s requirements.
-When comparing health plans on health insurance marketplaces, shoppers can see exactly what each plan offers.
+When comparing plans on health insurance marketplaces, shoppers can see what each policy offers.

 Advantages of using a public health insurance exchange

 One advantage of using a public health insurance exchange is its convenience and accessibility.
-Shoppers can find the best plan that works for them by filtering by budget, network provider, location, covered medical services, and insurer all in one spot.
+Shoppers can find the best plan for them by filtering their results by budget, network provider, location, covered medical services, and insurer all in one spot.

-Health insurance marketplaces also typically have free customer support by chat or phone to answer any questions you may have along the way.
+Health insurance marketplaces also typically have free customer support by chat or phone to answer any questions you may have.

 Individuals and small businesses may also qualify for financial subsidies on public exchanges.
-These forms of assistance include premium tax credits and cost-sharing reduction subsidies for low-income people to lower the cost of their monthly premiums.
+These forms of assistance include premium tax credits and cost-sharing reduction subsidies for people with lower annual incomes to reduce the cost of their monthly premiums.

-You can only receive premium subsidies through public coverage plans purchased via the federal Marketplace or a state-based Marketplace.
+You can only receive premium subsidies through public coverage plans purchased via the federal Marketplace or a state-run exchange.
 Employees and employers can see if they’re eligible for Marketplace subsidies directly through their exchange.

 What is a private health insurance exchange?

-A private health insurance exchange is run by a private company, such as an insurance carrier or brokerage firm, and typically offers more private coverage options for individuals and companies of all sizes.
-Private plans purchased through this type of exchange are sometimes referred to as “off-exchange.”
+Private companies, such as insurance carriers or brokerage firms, run private health insurance exchanges.
+They typically offer more private coverage options for individuals and companies of all sizes.
+Private plans purchased through this type of exchange are sometimes called “off-exchange plans.”

-Private insurance exchanges can sell individual health plans to consumers as well as traditional group health plans to employers.
+Private insurance exchanges can sell individual health plans to consumers and traditional group health plans to employers.
 Off-exchange group plans may have minimum contribution or participation requirements for employers.
 Additionally, off-exchange individual health plans might come with household income eligibility thresholds for participants.

 While public exchanges only offer ACA-compliant health plans, private exchanges can offer ACA-compliant and other health insurance plans.
-If you buy an ACA-compliant plan through a private exchange, federal regulations require the plan to be the same price it would be on the public exchange and cover each essential health benefit that’s covered on the public exchange.
+Suppose you buy an ACA-compliant plan through a private exchange.
+In that case, federal regulations require the plan to be the same price it would be on the public exchange and cover each essential health benefit that public exchanges cover.

-However, eligible people can only receive premium tax credits or cost-sharing reduction subsidies with a plan purchased on a public exchange.
-As such, you may want to work through a licensed agent or a broker who can help you choose a private health plan that meets your needs and budget.
+However, eligible people can only receive premium tax credits or a cost-sharing subsidy with a plan purchased on a public exchange.
+As such, you can work through a licensed agent or a broker who can help you choose a private health plan that meets your needs and budget.

 Advantages of using a private health insurance exchange

 Private exchanges offer clear benefits if you want more control over your healthcare choices.
-Unlike public exchanges, which can only offer ACA-compliant medical plans, private exchanges offer a variety of vision plans, dental coverage, and other additional benefits, like catastrophic plans, wellness services, and fertility benefits, including newborn care.
+Unlike public exchanges, which can only provide ACA-compliant medical plans, private exchanges offer a variety of vision plans, dental coverage, and other additional benefits, like catastrophic plans, wellness services, short-term coverage, and fertility benefits, including newborn care.

-If you’re an employer, this flexibility in plan offerings allows you to create a more customized benefits package to fit your employees’ specific needs, aiding in greater employee satisfaction and overall retention.
+If you’re an employer, the flexibility of off-exchange health plans allows you to create a more customized benefits experience to fit your employees’ specific needs, aiding in greater employee satisfaction and overall retention.

 Employers using a private exchange generally pay for a portion of the health insurance coverage while their employees are responsible for paying their portion.
 Due to this, private insurance exchanges allow employers the opportunity to define an annual contribution amount for employees.

-Another benefit of using a private exchange is the ability to work with a licensed broker.
+Another benefit of using a private exchange is working with a licensed broker.
 Brokers tend to have more expertise in dealing with insurers and have a vast amount of knowledge of the private insurance options they offer.
-They can work with you directly to find comprehensive and affordable health insurance coverage for you and your employees.
+They can work with you directly to find affordable and comprehensive health insurance coverage for you and your employees.

-Once you find the plan you want, you can enroll through your agent rather than through the insurance company, which can be cumbersome.
-Many consumers find this white-glove service to find a private health plan easier than dealing with the federal Marketplace or other public exchanges on their own.
+Once you find the medical insurance plan you want, you can enroll through your agent or broker rather than the insurance provider.
+Many consumers find this white-glove service to find an off-exchange plan easier than dealing with the federal Marketplace or other public exchanges on their own.

-If you have questions about the plans available on a public or private insurance exchange, talk with a health insurance broker.
+If you have questions about exchange plan options, talk with a health insurance broker.
 A broker can help you determine what policies will provide affordable coverage for you and your family.